Course Descriptions

 Independent research and scientific inquiry are important components of accelerated science.
 Projects, exams and other assignments will require more critical thinking and problem solving than regular 7th Grade Science.

-Social StudiesThis course is the study of United States history from the Age of Exploration (1500’s) through Reconstruction (1870’s).
-Students focus on political, economic, geographic, social events and issues related to the colonial and revolutionary eras, the creation and ratification of the U.S. Constitution, challenges of the early republic, westward expansion, sectionalism, Civil War, and Reconstruction.
-Primary and secondary sources are utilized, and current events are studied in a historical context to give students a better understanding of U.S. history and how it relates to their lives and the world today.
+Social Studies: This course is the study of World Geography and Utah Studies.
+Students focus on political, economic, geographic, social events and issues related to these subjects.
+Primary and secondary sources are utilized, and current events are studied in a historical context to give students a better understanding of World Geography and Utah Studies and how it relates to their lives and the world today.
+This course may be a Statewide Online Enrollment Program (SOEP), incorporating blended online learning materials, and utilizing course content from ASUPD and other learning sources.

 8th Grade Core Subjects